rei/rei-cedar-docs/docs/patterns/update-and-loading-notifications/README.md

 ## Overview

-Update and Loading Notifications update pre-existing, inline page content.
-Loading Notifications often affect the same section of live content on a page and may precede an update notification being communicated to our users.
-When not pairing loading and update notifications, remember to create sufficient visual feedback as many update notifications will be unassociated to their triggering actions.
+Update and Loading Notifications inform users of the current working state of their request and help reduce uncertainty.
+These notifications update pre-existing, inline page content.

+Often a Loading Notification will precede an Update Notification, affecting the same content element on a page and intentionally paired together to communicate to users the ongoing status of their request.
+When not pairing Loading and Update Notifications, remember to create sufficient visual feedback as many Update Notifications will be unassociated to their triggering actions.

 ## Update Notifications

 Update Notifications inform users of advisory information that enhances the site experience such as quantity updates or busy states.
-Additionally, these notifications update a specific part of an inline content section, such as the number of items in a cart.
+These notifications update a specific part of an inline content section, such as the number of items in a cart.

 <cdr-table class="advanced-table" full-width=false>
   <tr>